CREATIVE

 Geoff: "I'm either really bad at recognizing I've hit a creative block or I'm in denial and just try to push through it.
 But when I do finally come to my senses I'll either switch the project I'm working on to shake things up, or I'll just pack it away and take the night to sleep on it and usually an idea springs up when I'm not even thinking about it."

-Recognizing you’ve hit a creative block isn’t always clear: finding yourself aimlessly searching the internet, getting increasingly frustrated with a project, or not knowing what to do next can all be signs that it’s time to take a step back and reassess.
+Recognizing you've hit a creative block isn't always obvious.
+Aimlessly searching the internet, getting increasingly frustrated with a project, or not knowing what to do next can all be signs that it's time to take a step back and reassess.

 How have you found working from home affects your productivity and creativity?
 Do you have any advice on how to stay creatively motivated while working from home?